FLAG3D: A 3D Fitness Activity Dataset with Language Instruction: Experiments

 \textbf{Result and Analysis.} For the in-domain experiments, the Top-1 accuracy of all models is high, which shows that our 3D skeleton data is effective with recently advanced algorithms.
 Regarding the out-domain experiments, the accuracy drops drastically when transferring the models from rendered to real-world scenarios.
 On the widely used NTU RGB+D 60\cite{shahroudy2016ntu} and 120 benchmark\cite{liu2019ntu}, Top-1 accuracy achieves and 96.6\% and 89.6\% respectively with PoseC3D\cite{duan2022revisiting}, but 79.9\% only on FLAG3D.
 Unlike NTU RGB+D, which has a large proportion of daily actions in the indoor environment, FLAG3D focuses more on the classification of fitness actions, which requires more attention to fine-grained action distinctions.
-As shown in Figure \ref{fig:mean_acc}, the Top-1 accuracy of 2s-AGCN on \textit{``Bent-over Dumbbell Tricep Extension’’} and \textit{``Lying Shoulder Joint Downward Round’’} are inferior compared with other categories, the most confusing classes for \textit{``Bent-over Dumbbell Tricep Extension’’} are \textit{``Bent-over W-shape Stretch’’}, \textit{``Bent-over Y-shape Stretch’’} and \textit{``Right-side Bent-over Tricep Extension With Resistance Band’’}.
 Figure \ref{fig:cf_cases} shows these actions share sufficient similarities in motion patterns, such as bending over and swinging arms.
 As for \textit{``Lying Shoulder Joint Downward Round’’}, the counterpart - \textit{``Lying Shoulder Joint Upward Round’’} challenges the model in the aspect of temporal modeling.
 These categories require the models to focus on fine-grained action differences.
-Therefore, the FLAG3D dataset can be served as a new benchmark for out-domain and fine-grained action understanding.
+The FLAG3D dataset can be served as a new benchmark for out-domain and fine-grained action understanding.
+Moreover, we finetune the models (pre-trained on FLAG3D) on FineGym and NTU60.
+In Table \ref{tab:transfer}, pre-trained models achieved better performance (\textbf{in bold}), especially on FineGym, which shares some common grounds with FLAG3D such as the fine-grained nature of sports.
+Promising results show that our FLAG3D dataset can transfer beneficial signals for pre-trained models to boost the performance of other datasets.